MaloGermond/automaKnit/README.md

 # automaKnit
-A software for create easily knitting pattern
+A software for create esealy knitting pattern